 • Behavioural changes such as withdrawn personality or inactivity

-• Extreme changes in mood, that is, mood swings
+• Extreme changes in mood - mood swings

 • Easily agitated or unusually restless

-It may be difficult to comprehend why your friend is taking drugs especially if you know about the devastating consequences that follow.
-It may also be hard to understand the changes in a person’s mood when drugs overwhelm him.
-Drug abusers often exhibit behaviour that is defensive and they sometimes go into conflict with the people who care about them.
+It may be difficult to comprehend why your friend is taking drugs especially if you know about the devastating consequences that follow, and the changes in his or her mood.
+Drug abusers behave defensively and sometimes go into conflict with the people who care about them.

 Apart from physical signs, other clues that you can look out for in friends whom you suspect of drug abuse include unexplained and regular absenteeism from class, and a general lack of energy.
-You may also notice a marked increase in them borrowing money for obscure reasons.
-This could be to finance their insatiable appetite for drugs that they are hooked on to.
+You may also notice that they frequently borrow money for obscure reasons, which may be used to finance their insatiable appetite for drugs.

 Some immediate signs to look out for: